ArchangelX360/dataset-visualizer/README.md

 ### DB program

-Of course you will need a DB to benchmark, we are going to use memcached :
+You will need a DB to benchmark, we are going to use memcached :

     sudo apt-get install memcached